Patanjali Ayurved

-Patanjali Ayurved is an Indian multinational conglomerate holding company, based in Haridwar, India.
+Patanjali Ayurved is an Indian multinational conglomerate holding company, based in Haridwar.
 It was founded by Ramdev and Balkrishna in 2006.
 Its office is in Delhi, with manufacturing units and headquarters in the industrial area of Haridwar.
 The company manufactures cosmetics, ayurvedic medicine, personal care and food products.
 The CEO of the company, with a 94-percent share hold, is Balkrishna.
 Ramdev represents the company and makes strategic decisions.
+The company has faced various controversies over its misleading promotions and false claims for COVID-19 treatment.

 History

 Ramdev and Balkrishna established Patanjali Ayurved in 2006.
 Balkrishna owns 94 percent of the company, and the remainder is dispersed among other individuals.
 In May 2021, Balkrishna had a net worth of US$2.3 billion.